Humor in Caregiving Eases Tension and Boosts Mood

 It turns out that humor is a very effective way of coping with the difficult emotions that come with caregiving and aging.

-In a research study, over 75% of recurrent cancer patients and those facing terminal illness said that maintaining a sense of humor was very important.
-It was right up there with being pain-free.
+In a research study, the majority of cancer patients undergoing treatment said that maintaining a sense of humor was very important.
+Most said that humor decreased anxiety and that laughing was also important.

 That’s a pretty big endorsement.